vondreii/Script-for-sorting-assignments/README.md

 This includes:
 * Unzipping all student assignments automatically
-* Creating a copy of the assignment specs for each student, stored in their own folders
+* Sorting each student into a separate folder with their files
-* Renaming all feedback files
+* Copying the feedback sheet into each student's folder

 ## To Run